-Civil lawsuits usually involve private disputes between persons or organizations.
-For example:
+Civil lawsuits usually involve private disputes between two or more persons or organizations.
+Examples of civil lawsuits include:

 - Neglect of duty